 FYE students develop their plan mid-semester, just before a meeting with their faculty adviser to register for spring classes.
 Doing so allows them to come to the meeting prepared for a productive conversation.
 Most important, this exercise shows first-year students the power of planning and gives them control over their college experience.
 And they can continue to refine and add to their plan throughout their four years at Meredith.

 "When students focus on their strengths, they’re more confident, they develop and follow a path that’s a better fit for them, and they’re able to articulate their strengths to their professors and employers."Chrissie Bumgardner, Co-Director, First Year Experience

 "StrongPoints encourages our students to think about what they bring to the table and how to use it in a positive way."Chrissie Bumgardner, Co-Director, First Year Experience

 of Meredith seniors receive career guidance from professors and advisors

-of students participate in some kind of experiential learning
+percent of our students participate in internships, study abroad, undergraduate research, or another kind of experiential learning

 of recent Meredith alumnae were very satisfied with their academic experience

 of our graduates are employed or pursuing graduate study within a few short months of graduation